Hiimus/milestone-project-1/TESTING.md

 - On the **landing page** there is information about the gym having "Certified personal trainers".
 If the user navigates to the **about us page**, they can learn about the owner and trainers.

-As a non-member,  I want to know what to get/learn/experience from this gym.
-Do they have any classes?
+As a non-member,  I want to know what to get/learn/experience from this gym, so that I can learn something new and get value for my money.

 - The user can expect to learn barbell movements from certified personal trainers, with either "one-on-one personal training", or on the "barbell basics group course".
 This is listed in the feature section of the **home page** and also on the **membership page**.

 As a member of this gym, I want:

-As a member , I want to see membership alternatives, so that I know what is included and so that I know I have the right membership.
+As a member, I want to see membership alternatives, so that I know what is included and so that I know I have the right membership.

 - The member of this gym can view membership alternatives in the **membership page**.

-As a member , I want to find the contact information of this gym, so that I can contact the gym.
+As a member, I want to find the contact information of this gym, so that I can contact the gym.

 - The member of this gym can find contact information in the **contact page**, or look at the info in the **footer**.

-As a member , I want the ability to see this gym on social media, so that I can see and learn more about the gym and the people who train there.
+As a member, I want the ability to see this gym on social media, so that I can see and learn more about the gym and the people who train there.

 - The member can click on the links in the **footer** to both instagram and facebook.

-As a member , I want to know the opening hours of the gym, so that I know I can train when I want to.
+As a member, I want to know the opening hours of the gym, so that I know I can train when I want to.

 - The member can see the opening hours in the feature section of the **home page**.